mapstruct/mapstruct.org/content/community/getting-help.md

 parent = "Community"
 +++

-You'are using MapStruct and ran into a problem?
+You are using MapStruct and ran into a problem?

 First check out the [reference guide](/documentation).
 If that doesn't help answering your question you may join the MapStruct [Google group](https://groups.google.com/forum/?fromgroups#!forum/mapstruct-users) or hop by the MapStruct [Gitter room](https://gitter.im/mapstruct/mapstruct-users).
 We also monitor the [mapstruct](http://stackoverflow.com/questions/tagged/mapstruct) tag on StackOverflow.